Recks11/ioc-container/README.md

 # Inversion of Control Container
-A `simple` ioc container that supports dependency injection. provides basic annotations like `@Bean` to create and store beans and `@Named` to specify the name of a bean with of multiple beans of the type exist
+A `simple` annotation based ioc container that supports dependency injection.

-### TODO
+### Supported Annotations
-- if i remember correctly, there could be a name conflict issue in beans
-- i forgot the rest, just do it as you fo.
+- `@Bean` - Signify a Method that produces a Bean on execution`
+- `@Named` - Specify the name of a Bean
+- `@Primary` - Specify the default bean to be selected in the event of conflicts
+- `@Component` - A Bean that should be picked up while scanning (on startup) and have its dependencies injected